electronut/arduino-bluey/README.md

 __NOTE:__ During installation it takes the Arduino IDE a few minutes to extract the tools after they have been downloaded, please be patient.

+__NOTE2:__ We have seen that on linux, for some reason the nrfutil binary is marked as not-executable sometimes.
+If you get an error while compiling, you may have to manually mark it as executable.
+Open a terminal and ype in `chmod +x $HOME/.arduino15/packages/electronutlabs/tools/nrfutil/0.5.2-SFE/dist/nrfutil`.

 ## BLE

 This Arduino Core does **not** contain any Arduino style API's for BLE functionality.
 All the relevant Nordic SoftDevice (S110, S130, S132) header files are included build path when a SoftDevice is selected via the `Tools` menu.